-Educational counseling is one popular career option that many choose to pursue after obtaining their B.Ed.
-Educational counselors assist in shaping students’ academic careers, guide them in terms of what to study in the future, and support students in resolving personal issues that hinder their study.
-Know-how of child psychology, developmental aspects of education, and inter-communication effectiveness gained while pursuing B.Ed will be useful in this job.
+Educational counselling is one popular career option that many choose to pursue after obtaining their B.Ed.
+Educational counsellors assist in shaping students’ academic careers, guide them in terms of what to study in the future, and support students in resolving personal issues that hinder their studies.
+The know-how of child psychology, developmental aspects of education, and inter-communication effectiveness gained while pursuing B.Ed will be useful in this job.
 You still can contribute significantly to the children’s lives by working outside the confines of a normal classroom.

 2. Content Development for Educational Publishers